Join the Cranborne Practice

 Register as a New Patient

 We have an open list and welcome requests for registration from patients living in or moving to the Practice area which serves Cranborne, Verwood, Alderholt and the surrounding areas within a radius of about 8 miles.
-Please note if your address falls outside of the practice catchment area you will be advised that you are out of area.
+Please note if your address falls outside of the practice catchment area you may be advised that you are out of area.
+However, you may still register with us as an "out of area" patient.

-You can register quickly and easily by completing our New Patient Registration Form (GMS1) and a New Patient Questionnaire online.
+You can register quickly and easily online.
+Please scroll down to access our online New Patient Registration Form.

-Alternatively you can enquire about registration using SystemConnect or obtain paper forms to complete from Reception at either our Cranborne or Lake Road surgeries.
+Alternatively you can ask for a paper form to complete from Reception at either our Cranborne or Lake Road surgeries.

 After you are registered with us